Regiments of the Malta Garrison The Army Ordnance Corps

 20 Apr 1821 Baptism of Henry Osmond Deverell son of Osmond Deverell Master Armourer Ordnance Department and Susannah, born on 2 April 1821.

-22 June Widower George Parsons Foreman of Smiths in the Ordnance Department married Jennet Stillie of Glasgow, a spinster.
-On 20 January 1826, Jennet Parsons, widow of George Parsons, married John Allers, a Bachelor and Head Baker in the Commissariat Department.
+22 June 1821 Widower George Parsons Foreman of Smiths in the Ordnance Department married Spinster Jennet Stillie of Glasgow.
+On 20 January 1826, Jennet Parsons, married John Allers, Head Baker in the Commissariat Department.

 29 July 1914 Mobilisation Order received at midnight.
 By 01:00 hrs 30 July all depôts were opened and stores and equipment were prepared for issue before units arrived to draw them.
 All units in Malta had drew their ammunition by midnight 30 July other than the AP Corps.